mattvenn/zero-to-asic-www/content/terminology/MOSFET.md

 ---
 title: "MOSFET"
 date: 2020-11-12T17:39:16+01:00
+description: "A MOSFET (Metal Oxide Semiconductor Field Effect Transistor) is the fundamental transistor used in modern chips.
+Learn how MOSFETs work, the difference between NMOS and PMOS, and how they are manufactured."
 images: ["Construction-of-MOSFET.png"]
 featured_image: "Construction-of-MOSFET.png"
+faq:
+  - q: What is a MOSFET?
+    a: A MOSFET (Metal Oxide Semiconductor Field Effect Transistor) is a type of transistor used as a digital switch in integrated circuits.
+It is the basic building block of modern electronics and the most manufactured object in the world, with over 10^22 made since 1960.
+  - q: What is the difference between NMOS and PMOS?
+    a: In an NMOS transistor, the channel is formed by electrons (negative charge carriers) and the device is built on a P-type substrate.
+In a PMOS transistor, the channel is formed by holes (positive charge carriers) on an N-type substrate.
+PMOS transistors are typically 2-3x wider than NMOS to achieve equivalent drive strength because holes have lower mobility than electrons.
+  - q: How does a MOSFET work?
+    a: When a voltage is applied across the gate and body, an electric field forms in the channel region.
+This field attracts minority charge carriers to the channel, allowing current to flow between the drain and source.
+Removing the gate voltage collapses the channel and turns the transistor off.
 ---

 A MOSFET is a type of transistor we can use as a digital switch.